nick-otter/nick-otter.github.io/about.md

 **whoami?**

 I am interested in the dull side of technology: hardware, servers, switches, uptime, the OSI model.
-I think it's great to empower individuals to enjoy working on these things and believe in the [Dead Internet Theory (DIT)](https://en.wikipedia.org/wiki/Dead_Internet_theory).
+I think it's great to empower individuals to enjoy working on these things and I believe in the [Dead Internet Theory (DIT)](https://en.wikipedia.org/wiki/Dead_Internet_theory).